symverse-lab/V3/docs/citizen-protocol-spec.md

 )
 ```

-These APIs are externally significant because they allow users to transfer coins using a Citizen identity rather than manually copying an address.
+These APIs are externally significant because they allow users to transfer coins using a Citizen Nick rather than manually copying an address.

 ---